I found it on one of my tech blogs, and they're so mad.

 There's no truth detector.

-At the time, I wondered why in the world this makes no sense.
+At the time, I wondered why in the world, this makes no sense.

 The president of the United States ought not be mentioning anybody in the media.

-That all that does is elevate them.
+All that does is elevate them.

-It it conveys importance.
+It conveys importance.

 So the answer had to be he was genuinely worried about this.